Cedar oil: Cedar of Lebanon

-The cedarwood oil of the ancients, in particular the Sumerians and Egyptians, was derived from the Cedar of Lebanon (Cedrus libani), a true cedar native to the northern and western mountains of the Middle East.
+The cedarwood oil of the ancients, in particular the Sumerians and Egyptians, was derived from the Cedar of Lebanon (Cedrus libani), a true cedar native to the northern and western mountains of West Asia.
 The once-mighty Cedar of Lebanon forests of antiquity have been almost entirely eradicated, and today no commercial oil extraction is based on this species.

 Sumer

 Cedarwood oil was used as the base for paints by the ancient Sumerians.
 They would grind cobalt compounds in a mortar to produce a blue pigment.
 They could obtain green from copper, yellow from lead antimonate, black from charcoal, and white from gypsum.

 Ancient Egypt

 One of three methods of ancient Egyptian embalming practices employs the use of cedarwood oil.
 This was a less costly method than the best known of the ancient Egyptian practices of removing internal organs for separate preservation in canopic jars.
 The practice...called for the injection of cedar oil into body cavities without evisceration.
 The body was laid in natrum or natron—a fixed alkali—for the prescribed period, after which the cedarwood oil, which had dissolved the soft organs, was released; and the body, its flesh dissolved by the natron, was reduced to preserved skin and bones.